10 Reasons Customers Choose Competitors’ Brands

 Example: Amazon’s Customer-Centric Approach

-Amazon has snagged a large customer base because they focus relentlessly on customer experience.
+Amazon has built a large customer base by focusing relentlessly on customer experience.
 Fast shipping, hassle-free returns, and a constantly evolving platform keep customers content and loyal.

 6. Innovation & Product Evolution